 Seeking testing and treatment for COVID-19 will not be considered a public charge.
 The U.S. Citizenship and Immigration Services encourages anyone—including foreign-born individuals—to seek medical treatment or preventative services.

-- Hamilton County Public Health Announces COVID-19 Testing Sites — Hamilton County Public Health (HCPH) in partnership with the Cincinnati Health Department is setting up walk-up and drive-through testing sites in areas of concern throughout the County.
-Testing will be performed by the Ohio National Guard and will be available at no cost (for those without health insurance).
-Testing will be available on the following days at these locations:
+- Hamilton County Public Health – COVID-19 Testing Sites Hamilton County Public Health (HCPH) is setting up walk-up and drive-through testing sites throughout the County.
+Testing will be available at no cost (for those without health insurance)

 - More information: COVID-19 Nasal Swab testing sites: for detection of active disease